Predictable-Dialogs/agent-embed/README.md

 # agent-embed

 ### Vision
 An agent embed blends the traditional concept of a widget with the more dynamic role of an "agent."
-This is a tool that's not just a passive interface element, but an active, intelligent participant in user interactions.
-It implies a certain level of autonomy and sophistication so it fits into the evolving nature of integrating AI with web technologies.
+This tool can be an active, intelligent participant on a website.
+It would derive its autonomy and sophistication from the AI models running on your backend.
+So it fits into the evolving nature of integrating AI with web technologies.

 ### Current usage
 The current implementation can be used to embed agents to a website without exposing your API Keys, which remain on [predictabledialogs.com](https://predictabledialogs.com/agent/create) or on your backend.